Aaron Pico: 2015

-To start off the year, he competed at the Golden Grand Prix Ivan Yarygin in January, placing 21st after losing first round to Akhmed Chakaev.
-In February, he claimed the Cerro Pelado International championship, defeating Pan American champions, Franklin Marén and Alejandro Valdés, and two–time US World Team Member Reece Humphrey.
-In April 6, Pico fell to Dan Hodge Trophy winner Brent Metcalf in a dual meet against Iowa.
-He then went back to the junior level to claim the US National Championship in May and the US World Team spot in June, defeating Zain Retherford three times in the process.
-In August, Pico placed third at the Junior World Championships, bringing a bronze medal to the United States.
-Back to the senior level, Pico placed fifth at the Intercontinental Cup, third at the Bill Farrell International and fourth at the US Nationals (qualifying for the 2016 US Olympic Team Trials) before the year ended.
+To start off the year, he competed at the Golden Grand Prix Ivan Yarygin in January, placing 21st after a first-round loss to Akhmed Chakaev.
+In February, he claimed the Cerro Pelado International title, defeating Pan American champions from Cuba Franklin Marén and Alejandro Valdés, as well as two-time US World Team Member Reece Humphrey.

+In April, Pico fell to Dan Hodge Trophy winner Brent Metcalf in a dual meet against Iowa.
+He then went back to the U20 level to claim the US National Championship in May and the US World Team spot in June, defeating Zain Retherford three times in the process.
+In August, Pico placed third at the U20 World Championships, bringing a bronze medal to the United States.

+Back to the senior level, Pico placed fifth at the Intercontinental Cup, third at the Bill Farrell International and fourth at the US National Championships (qualifying for the 2016 US Olympic Team Trials) before the year ended.

 2016

-To open up the Olympic year, he moved up to 70 kilograms for two tournaments, placing fifth at the Ukrainian International Open and third at the Alexander Medved Prizes, compiling notable victories over Nazar Kulchytskyy, 2010 Asian Games Gold medalist from Mongolia Ganzorigiin Mandakhnaran and 2015 U23 European Continental medalist from Belarus Andrei Karpach.
-At the US Olympic Team Trials, Pico defeated 2010 NCAA champion Jason Ness, two–time NCAA champion and US National runner–up Jordan Oliver and three–time US National champion Reece Humphrey to make the best–of–three.
-In the finals, he faced reigning Pan American champion and 2012 NCAA champion Frank Molinaro, whom he was 2–1 against.
-After defeating Molinaro first round, Pico was downed twice in razor close matches, losing his opportunity of becoming an Olympian at age 19.
+To open up the year, Pico moved up to 70 kilograms for two tournaments, placing fifth at the Ukrainian International Open and third at the Alexander Medved Prizes, compiling notable victories over three-time NCAA DIII champion Nazar Kulchytskyy, 2010 Asian Games Gold medalist from Mongolia Ganzorigiin Mandakhnaran and 2015 U23 European Continental medalist from Belarus Andrei Karpach.

+At the US Olympic Team Trials, Pico defeated 2010 NCAA champion Jason Ness, two-time NCAA champion and US National finalist Jordan Oliver and three-time US National champion Reece Humphrey to make the best-of-three finals, where he would face reigning Pan American champion and 2012 NCAA champion Frank Molinaro, whom he was 2–1 against.
+After defeating Molinaro first round, Pico was defeated twice in closely-scored matches, losing in the best-of-three format and becoming the alternate.
 This was Pico's last wrestling match before transitioning into MMA.
-Molinaro went on to place fifth at the Olympics.